bsorrentino/langgraph4j/core-jdk8/src/site/markdown/concepts/low_level.md

 ### Serializer

 During graph execution the state needs to be serialized (mostly for cloning purpose) also for providing ability to persist the state across different executions.
-In order to not relies on unsafe standard serialization framework, we have provided a new streighforward implementation based on [`Serializer`] interface.
+To do this we have provided a new streighforward implementation based on [Serializer] interface.

+#### Why create a new Serialization framework ?

+1. Doesn't rely on unsafe standard serialization framework.
+1. Allow to implement serialization also to third-party (non serializable) classes
+1. Avoid as much as possible class loading problem
+1. Manage nullable value in serialization process

+#### Features

+- [x] Allow to serialize using the java built-in standard binary serialization technique
+- [x] Allow to plug also different serialization techniques

+Currently the main class for state's serialization using built-in java stream is [ObjectStreamStateSerializer].
+It is also available an abstraction allowing to plug serialization techniques text based like JSON and/or YAML that is [PlainTextStateSerializer].

 ## Nodes